City Hall Historic District (Lowell, Massachusetts)

-The City Hall Historic District is a historic district in Lowell, Massachusetts, bound roughly by Broadway, Colburn, and Kirk streets.
+The City Hall Historic District is a historic district in Lowell, Massachusetts, United States, bound roughly by Broadway, Colburn, and Kirk streets.
 The centerpiece of the district is the Richardsonian Romanesque City Hall, built in 1893 to a design by Merrill & Cutler, with its 180 ft clock tower.

 The district features Greek Revival and Romanesque Revival architecture, including work by Kirk Boott.
-City Hall Historic District was added to the National Register of Historic Places in 1975, and expanded in 1988.
+City Hall Historic District was added to the National Register of Historic Places in 1975 and expanded in 1988.